ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 - (map (lambda (x) (\* x x)) a-list)
 - and so on

-We know that LISP stands for **LIS**t **P**rocessor and we understand why.
-We see clearly why it's a good language to learn the basics of CS, and even why [Uncle Bob](https://fr.wikipedia.org/wiki/Robert_C._Martin) himself says that maybe in the future a lot of disparate languages will converge on some kind of LISP.
+I know that LISP stands for **LIS**t **P**rocessor and I understand why.
+I clearly get why it's a good language to learn the basics of CS, and even why [Uncle Bob](https://fr.wikipedia.org/wiki/Robert_C._Martin) himself says that maybe in the future, a lot of disparate languages will converge on some kind of LISP.

-If one day hardware capacity is no more a limitation, it indeed become the only language to produce any DSL you want, that every developer could understand around the world without struggling with new weird language mechanics, while focusing on a syntax and algebra that perfectly describe a domain...
+If one day hardware capacity is no more a limitation, it indeed can become the only language to produce any DSL you want, that every developer could understand around the world without struggling with new weird language mechanics, while focusing on a syntax and algebra that perfectly describe a domain...

 ## Back To Work